MMJLee/website/content/about/_index.md

 I now live in the suburbs of Nashville with my girlfriend and two cats.

-~15 years ago, I didn't know the alphabet, but I'm now a citizen of the United States of America.
+15 years ago, I didn't know the alphabet.
+Now, I'm a U.S. citizen.
 Life is weird!